 What is an online course?

-An online course is a digitally available educational package that consists of various video lessons created by an expert course author.
-Zenva focuses on coding and development education, so you'll find topics on web development, game development, ...
+An online course is a digital educational package that consists of various video lessons created by an expert course author.
+Zenva focuses on coding and development education, so you'll find topics on web development, game development, mobile ...